The-Great1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6 should display the third linr of 'iacta'
-7 should create a non empty file with special characters in the name 8 writes the result of 'ls -la' into a file,'ls\_cwd\_content'
+7 should create a non empty file with special characters in the name 8 writes the result of 'ls -la' into a file,'ls\_cwd\_content' 9 duplicates the last line of the file iacta